¡Hola! Learn Basic Spanish Phrases for Travel

-The best way to learn a language is in the moment during real life exchanges.
+The best way to learn a language is in the moment during real-life exchanges.
 However, a little studying beforehand can go a long way.
 Yes, there are fun apps like Duolingo.
 And, our personalized tours feature local, bilingual guides.
-To give you a head start, we’ve created this Naturally Smart Travel post, as a reliable Spanish language cheat sheet.
+To give you a head start, we’ve created this Naturally Smart Travel post as a reliable Spanish language cheat sheet.
 Below, you’ll discover a practical guide to basic Spanish, including words and phrases that’ll help you navigate traveling to Guatemala with ease!

 Greetings in Spanish